AlexandreFenyo/net-monitor/README.md

 All these components are packaged in a single Servlet that needs a Servlet container to run into.
 Tomcat is the prefered container for this purpose.

-This Servlet is requested by the net-monitor client
+This Servlet is requested by the net-monitor client library.

 ## Install from the WAR archive in the Cloudflare CDN